franckies/mywebsite/content/projects/mywebsite/index.md

 - All is obtained without writing html/css pages or programming code.

 # Hugo
-Hugo is an open-source static site generator, written in Go: it is flexible and quick, files written in markdown syntax are converted into html a lot of predefined templates called themes.
+Hugo is an open-source static site generator, written in Go: it is flexible and quick, files written in markdown syntax are converted into html and there are a lot of predefined templates called themes.
 It is very useful when building static sites as personal pages, blogs, documentation resources, company or product pages.
 For my personal website I used the [Refresh theme](https://github.com/PippoRJ/hugo-refresh/tree/2f61f41d97d7955e6de02b84565ec0e18f5fefe8).

 # GitHub actions
 GitHub actions allows you to create pipelines to automate build and release processes.